weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 # CS52 Workshops: JS Graphics

 [Three.js](https://threejs.org/) is a Javascript library that allows users to easily create and animate 3D models and graphics.
-It is built using WebGL which allows it to render graphics in most modern web browsers without extra plugins.
-It's commonly used in a lot of websites as seen in the presentation [here](https://docs.google.com/presentation/d/1c2CtIdMvfPKbB00aLnUaamjW1Q0rkktd3y15IYumsQc/edit#slide=id.g38a0db7ed0_0_8)
+It is built using WebGL allowing it to render graphics in most modern web browsers without extra plugins.
+It's commonly used in a lot of websites as seen in our presentation [here](https://docs.google.com/presentation/d/1c2CtIdMvfPKbB00aLnUaamjW1Q0rkktd3y15IYumsQc/edit#slide=id.g38a0db7ed0_0_8)

 ## Overview

-In this workshop (a simplified version of [this tutorial](https://levelup.gitconnected.com/tutorial-build-an-interactive-virtual-globe-with-three-js-33cf7c2090cb)), we'll be going over some of the basics of three.js by creating a globe that you can rotate with your mouse.
-With this, you'll learn about creating some of the basic components in three.js such as a scene, camera, renderer, etc…
+In our workshop (a simplified version of [this tutorial](https://levelup.gitconnected.com/tutorial-build-an-interactive-virtual-globe-with-three-js-33cf7c2090cb)), we'll be going over some of the basics of three.js by creating a globe that you can rotate with your mouse.
+With this, you'll learn about creating some of the basic components in three.js such as a scene, camera, renderer, lighting, etc…

 ![globe](./images/globe-cap.png)